zhongqin0820/GrabcutQt/README.md

 ### Declaration
 GrabCut implementation source code Copyright(c) 2005-2006 Justin Talbot

-All Rights Reserved
+<br/>All Rights Reserved
-For Educational use only; commercial use expressly forbidden.
+<br/>For Educational use only; commercial use expressly forbidden.
-NO WARRANTY, express or implied, for this software!
+<br/>NO WARRANTY, express or implied, for this software!